micmejia/bible-dump/AMPC/Luke/Luke 12.md

-Blessed (happy and [^o]to be envied) is that servant whom his master finds so doing when he arrives.
+Blessed (happy and to be envied) is that servant whom his master finds so doing when he arrives.